Who says layovers have to be boring? Enjoy what Singapore has to offer in 24 hours with this one-day itinerary full of amazing sights and activities.

 2pm: Shop till you drop

-There’s also Tangs, a departmental store which retails homegrown designers like Aijek (a clothing line featuring effortless pieces made from sustainable fabrics), jewellery brand Saught, and cool local multi-label boutique K+ Nana & Bird at Scotts Square.
+There’s also TANGS, a departmental store which retails homegrown designers like Aijek (a clothing line featuring effortless pieces made from sustainable fabrics), jewellery brand Saught, and cool local multi-label boutique K+ Curatorial Space at Scotts Square.

-Here you can tuck into a range of finger sandwiches such as salmon with cream cheese, egg with mayonnaise and chives, as well as sweet English cakes such as strawberry pistachio tartlets served on a pretty three-tier stand.
+Here you can tuck into a range of finger sandwiches such as salmon with cream cheese, egg with mayonnaise and chives, as well as sweet English cakes such as strawberry pistachio tartlets served on an elegant three-tier stand.

 Gardens by the Bay is a marvellous 101-hectare garden that comprises three waterfront gardens: Bay South Garden, Bay East Garden, and Bay Central Garden.

-One of its most prominent features is the Supertrees – futuristic-looking vertical gardens between nine and 16 storeys tall that house highlights like the 128-metre aerial walkway that links up two of the Supertrees, giving you unbeatable views of the city.
+One of its most prominent features is the Supertrees––futuristic-looking vertical gardens between nine and 16 storeys tall that house highlights like the 128-metre long aerial walkway that links up two of the Supertrees, giving you unbeatable views of the city.
 You’ll also find the world's tallest indoor waterfall in the Cloud Forest.

 End the evening with a bang and enjoy a sumptuous dinner (and heady cocktails) with a view.

-Marina Bay Sands is the hotspot for celebrity chef restaurants and lots of swanky dining establishments (Bread Street Kitchen by Gordon Ramsay, Waku Ghin, CUT by Wolfgang Puck – just to name a few).
-It’s also the perfect place to go for panoramic views of the Lion City – head on up to rooftop nightclub CÉ LA VI on the 57th floor to have a smashing good time (and don’t forget that camera).
+Marina Bay Sands® is the hotspot for celebrity chef restaurants and lots of swanky dining establishments (Bread Street Kitchen by Gordon Ramsay, Waku Ghin by Tetsuya Wakuda, CUT by Wolfgang Puck––just to name a few).
+It’s also the perfect place to go for panoramic views of the Lion City––head on up to rooftop nightclub CÉ LA VI on the 57th floor to have a smashing good time (and don’t forget your camera).